Philip A. Hart Plaza: Gateway to Freedom International Memorial to the Underground Railroad

 Several routes of the Underground Railroad went through Michigan.
 Detroit's terminal, whose code name was Midnight, was one of the largest terminals of the Underground Railroad.
 At first, Michigan was a destination for freedom seekers, and by the mid-1830s, there was a modest population of former slaves living there who aided other former slaves to escape to freedom.
 However, Canada became a safer sanctuary after slavery was abolished there in 1834.
 With passage of the Fugitive Slave Act in 1850, many runaways left their homes in Detroit and crossed the river to Canada to remain free.
 Some returned after Emancipation in 1863.
 This statue commemorates the route through Detroit.
 Another crossing point was south of Detroit near where Amherstburg, Ontario is located.

 The memorial features two gateway pillars that bracket a 10 ft by 12 ft sculpture showing six fugitive slaves ready to board a boat to cross to Canada.
 The gentleman pointing from Detroit to Windsor is George DeBaptist, a Detroit resident who helped slaves to get across the river to freedom.
-The monument's plaque mentions several Detroit institutions that were active in the Underground Railroad and continue to serve the city's population in the Twenty-first century.
+The monument's plaque mentions several Detroit institutions that were active in the Underground Railroad and continue to serve the city's population in the twenty-first century.

 In October 2011, for the ten year anniversary of the dedication, the Downtown Development Authority spent $30,000 cleaning the monument and repairing several fixtures and the area around the monument.
 The Wayne County Commission and Detroit City Council passed resolutions testimonial resolutions commemorating the anniversary and recognizing the sculptor, Edward Dwight, who at 78 was on-hand to receive them.
-Additionally, Representative John Conyers Jr. introduced a resolution to the United States Congress celebrating the 10-year commemoration of the sculpture, however it did not get past committee referrals.
+Representative John Conyers Jr. introduced a resolution to the United States Congress celebrating the 10-year commemoration of the sculpture, but it did not get past committee referrals.
 A three-day conference, "Celebrating the River at Midnight -The Fluid Frontier: Slavery, War, Freedom, and the Underground Railroad", was also held to commemorate the anniversary.